 New German Cinema: It's Complicated

-Hipster capital Berlin figures large in New German Cinema: THE LONG SUMMER OF THEORY celebrates the unique Berlin flair of today, while MAGICAL MYSTERY is an entertaining look back at life in '90s techno Berlin, with an A-list cast (Charly Hübner, Annika Meier, Detlev Buck, Marc Hosemann) based on the novel by "Element of Crime" singer Sven Regener.
-MAKING JUDITH! by indie eminence terrible Klaus Lemke, partly shot at FILMFEST MÜNCHEN 2016, is a parable on online casting 2.0 and creating virtual stars and starlets.
+Hipster capital Berlin figures large in New German Cinema: "The Long Summer of Theory" celebrates the unique Berlin flair of today, while "Magical Mystery" is an entertaining look back at life in '90s techno Berlin, with an A-list cast (Charly Hübner, Annika Meier, Detlev Buck, Marc Hosemann) based on the novel by "Element of Crime" singer Sven Regener.
+"Making Judith!" by indie eminence terrible Klaus Lemke, shot at the FILMFEST MÜNCHEN 2016, is a parable on online casting 2.0 and creating virtual stars and starlets.

-New German Cinema is more than just dramatic fiction, however: FILMFEST MÜNCHEN 2017 also features two documentaries - THE TEMPERATURE OF WILL accompanies the Legionnaires of Christ, a conservative Catholic society tested by a child abuse scandal.
-And Hermann Pölking addresses the perennial question of WHO WAS HITLER in his definitive seven and a half hour doc.
+New German Cinema is more than just dramatic fiction, however: FILMFEST MÜNCHEN 2017 also features two more docs: "The Temperature of Will" accompanies the Legionnaires of Christ, a conservative Catholic society tested by a child abuse scandal.
+And Hermann Pölking addresses the perennial question of "Who Was Hitler“ in his definitive seven and a half hour doc.